liviorobaldo/shRIOL/README.md

 # shRIOL

+This is a test.

+And this is the second line.

+And this is the third line.

 <!-- This repository contains the OWL and SHACL files commented in the paper "Compliance checking in reified I/O logic via SHACL" submitted to ICAIL 2021. -->

 The subfolder shRIOL contains Java files to execute the SHACL files on the OWL ontology.